vlachenal/webservices-bench/README.md

 ## Results
 You can consult results for my laptop configuration (Laptop Core i7-4510U, RAM 8GB, SSD, Tomcat 8 with bootRun task in Eclipse) [here](https://github.com/vlachenal/webservices-bench/blob/master/results.md).

 You can consult results for my desktop configuration (Desktop Core i7 920, RAM 24GB, SSD, Tomcat 8.5 with APR) [here](https://github.com/vlachenal/webservices-bench/blob/master/results-desktop.md).
-Protocol Buffer results are only relevant for manual mapping: MapStruct and Dozer mappers have not been implemented (and throws exepections).
+Protocol Buffers results are only relevant for manual mapping: MapStruct and Dozer mappers have not been implemented (and throws exepections).

 ## Conclusions